ka9q/ka9q-radio/docs/notes.md

 I.e., multicast DNS lookups repeatedly fail even after the name is successfully registered with *avahi*.

-Here's a (probably incomplete) list of fixes:

-1. The resolver built into systemd is used by default, and multicast DNS is disabled by default.
+The resolver built into systemd is used by default, and multicast DNS is disabled by default.
 To enable it, see here:

 [How to configure systemd-resolved for mdns multicast dns on local network]( https://unix.stackexchange.com/questions/459991/how-to-configure-systemd-resolved-for-mdns-multicast-dns-on-local-network)

-2. The "mdns4_minimal" resolver ignores multicast addresses (this seems to have been fixed in later versions).
+The "mdns4_minimal" resolver ignores multicast addresses (this seems to have been fixed in later versions).
 To work around this, edit */etc/nsswitch.conf* to use the "mdns4" resolver and create the file */etc/mdns.allow* with the entries